piegope/doc/docs/content/en/server/support-resources/faq.md

 * Backups
 * SSL certificates

 {{ en.DVLS }} also offers an improved security model, as database access is limited to the server and no direct connection is established.
-This secure architecture is a significant improvement over standard client-server architecture.
-(SQL Server data source)
+This secure architecture is a significant improvement over standard client-server architecture (SQL Server data source).

 ## Can I get a trial of {{ en.DVLS }}?